By Suzanne Fleming of Kirk Montoute Dawson LLP posted in Child Support on Tuesday, February 12, 2019.

-Scenario 1: You and your spouse have recently separated and share dependent children.
+Scenario 1: You and your spouse have recently separated and share dsdependent children.
 You have been a high-income earner for several years, while your spouse has not.
-You calculate child support based on your income and the amount appears to grossly exceed the children's reasonable needs.
+You calculate child support based on your income and the amount appears to grossly exceed the children’s reasonable needs.
 What are your options?

 Scenario 2: You and your spouse have recently separated and share dependent children.
 Your spouse has been a high-income earner for several years while you have not.
 Child support is calculated based on your spouse’s income.
 Your spouse argues the amount exceeds the Children’s reasonable needs, but you disagree and think it is appropriate.
 What happens next?

 Pursuant to the Canadian Federal Child Support Guidelines (“the Guidelines”), the quantum of child support payable is based on a “table amount”.
 The “table amount” is calculated using the following information:

 i. a payor’s Line 150 income; and